anibue/vit-pytorch/README.md

 <img src="./images/ats.png" width="400px"></img>

-This <a href="https://arxiv.org/abs/2111.15667">paper</a> proposes to use the CLS attention scores, re-weighed by the norms of the value heads, as means to discard unimportant tokens at different layers.
+This `<a href="https://arxiv.org/abs/2111.15667">`paper `</a>` proposes to use the CLS attention scores, re-weighed by the norms of the value heads, as means to discard unimportant tokens at different layers.

 ```python
 import torch